Throne of Jade: Plot

-Novik includes an allusion to the legend of Hua Mulan, or at least the Disney version:

 Reception

 Throne of Jade was released to positive reviews; SF Reviews described it as having "sumptuous locales, thrilling action, and thematic and emotional heft," while Bookmarks Magazine called it "a solid second entry in what is shaping up to be an intriguing series."
 Strange Horizons stated in their review that readers of the series "will find plenty to enthrall and captivate them."